OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/omega-as-a-router.md

 ##### Changing the Encryption Type

-If you wish to keep the default encryption type (`psk2`), you can continue to [restarting the wifi](#projects-omega-as-a-router-restarting-the-wifi); this is recommended for security, as 1st generation WPA is [not secure](http://www.pcworld.com/article/153396/wifi_hacked.html).
+If you wish to keep the default encryption type (`psk2`), you can continue to the next step below.

 However, if you wish to change the encryption type, find the type you want in the [UCI wireless encryption list](https://wiki.openwrt.org/doc/uci/wireless/encryption), then substitute it into `YourEncryptionType` and run: